jbenezry/Splatwise/README.md

 * ...

+10/10/19 To do

+1. write RECEIVE_ALL_USERS case for usersReducer
+2. write fetchAllUsers controller action
+3. write componentDidMount

+entities are domain objects (e.g. users) - they are represented by models

 #  Splitwise signup errors include:
 # - First name can't be blank
 # - Email address can't be blank